My best advice for China is always take out comprehensive travel insurance.

 If you’re going to have sex with a local, make sure you use protection.
 HIV/AIDS is a significant risk in China.

-And, although prostitution in China exists, it’s actually banned and there are severe penalties if you get caught including fines and deportation.
+And, although prostitution in China flourishes, it’s actually banned and there are severe penalties if you get caught including fines and deportation.

 Hygiene